 KSS offers a range of programs that provide a balance of hands-on science activities, field-based exploration, and adventure programming.
-All programs are based upon a theme including but not limited to aquatic ecology, forest ecology, earth science, snow science, health, and leadership.
+All programs are based upon a theme including but not limited to aquatic ecology, forest ecology, earth science, snow science, health, diversity & inclusion, and leadership.

 The Adventure Program Instructor works with Keystone Mountain Adventures (KMA) and Keystone Voyagers (KV) residential off-site camping programs.
-KMA is a wilderness backpacking program, designed to take high school-aged youth into the backcountry for extended trips around and outside of Colorado.
+KMA is a wilderness- based program, designed to take high school-aged youth into the backcountry for extended trips around and outside of Colorado.
 Instruction focuses on wilderness skills, Leave-No-Trace ethics, science curriculum, and leadership.
 Programs are 12 days in length.
-KV is an adventure program, taking middle and high school-aged campers to remote base-camps in Colorado and Utah.
-Instruction focuses on camping skills, growing personal confidence through challenge activities (i.e. rafting, rock climbing, horseback riding, hiking), Leave-No-Trace ethics and science curriculum.
+KV is an adventure program, taking middle and high school-aged campers to remote base-camps in Colorado.
+Instruction focuses on camping skills, growing personal confidence through challenge activities (i.e. rafting, rock climbing, hiking), Leave-No-Trace ethics and science curriculum.
 Programs are 6 days in length.
 The Adventure Program Instructor is responsible for planning, teaching, coordinating, and facilitating a variety of camping and backpacking activities.
 They are also responsible for guiding children in their personal growth and daily living skills.
-It is also the responsibility of the Adventure Program Instructor to be completely familiar with the daily schedule, emergency action plan, and the overall energy of the KMA and KV programs.
+It is also the responsibility of the Adventure Program Instructor to be completely familiar with the daily schedule, best risk management practices, emergency action plan, and the overall energy of the KMA and KV programs.